A Quality Evaluation provides a quantifiable means of measuring the quality of a translation.

 A linguist can be warned and notified about the quality issues to improve in future translations.
 A routine Quality Assessment will be conducted on the following tasks to assure that the quality standards are met.

 The linguists can be suspended or replaced from the account.
-If the linguists are unable to recognize or improve the quality of the translations then our Vendor Management team will replace the translator choosing one of the back-up linguists that has been tested for the account.
+If the linguists are unable to recognise or improve the quality of the translations then our Vendor Management team will replace the translator choosing one of the back-up linguists that has been tested for the account.

 Sometimes the entire translation needs to be reviewed by a third party translator.
 In this case the cost for reviewing the translation will be deducted from the original translator’s fee.